brightcove/brightcove-player-sdk-ios-player-ui/README.md

 CocoaPods
 --------------

-You can use [Cocoapods][cocoapods] to add the PlayerUI Plugin for Brightcove Player SDK to your project.
+You can use [CocoaPods][cocoapods] to add the PlayerUI Plugin for Brightcove Player SDK to your project.
 You can find the latest `Brightcove-Player-SDK-Player-UI` podspec [here][podspecs].

 Static Framework example: